SirTheGriff/CSSI/README.md

 _Read/List_ - (I advise to view this last, as "edit/delete" is easily accessible after registering.)

 Click on the User List link in the header.
 This will show all users in the database, showing only First Name and Company.
 Clicking the "details" button will show the rest of the profile to the right.
+This is the AJAX portion of the project.

 _Edit_